 Inventables provides various tutorials on its website, from which you can learn the software.
 You can also find additional learning resources for Easel Pro on YouTube.

 Carbide 3D provides two software packages, viz.
 Carbide Create and Carbide Motion Control for Shapeoko Pro.

 Both work offline and are free CNC software programs.

 Carbide Create lets you do CAD/CAM for your project.
-However, it is limited to 2D and 2.5D designing.
+However, it is limited to 2D and 2.5D designs.

-You can use a separate software like Fusion360, MeshCAM, or SolidWorks for 3D CAD/CAM.
+You can use separate software like Fusion360, MeshCAM, or SolidWorks for 3D CAD/CAM.